wdranjeet/es6-examples/README.md

 # es6-examples
-Es6 Features and  with practice example code
+Es6 Features and  with practical examples code